dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 We're using an [RxJS observable](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html) to subscribe to the `window.resize` event and execute a debounced function that sets a `min-height`.
 The `window.resize` event doesn't automatically fire on page load, so we need to trigger the handler manually in `ngOnInit`.

-> **NOTE:** This tutorial does _not_ cover Functional Reactive Programming (FRP) and RxJS in depth.
+> **Note:** This tutorial does _not_ cover Functional Reactive Programming (FRP) and RxJS in depth.
 If FRP and RxJS are new to you, please read [Understanding Reactive Programming and RxJS](https://auth0.com/blog/understanding-reactive-programming-and-rxjs/), or for a more Angular 2-centric approach: [Functional Reactive Programming for Angular 2 Developers - RxJs and Observables](http://blog.angular-university.io/functional-reactive-programming-for-angular-2-developers-rxjs-and-observables/).

 ### Add Property to App Component HTML